michaelszymczak/jekyll-sandbox/app/_posts/2017-05-18-rediscovering-tdd-my-way.md

 >
 >-Dev: "We have some classes already implemented, but we are not ready yet to create a Diamond class"
 >
->-Product Owner: "OK, what if we cut the scope and release only A adn B diamonds, without C?"
+>-Product Owner: "OK, what if we cut the scope and release only A and B diamonds, without C?"
 >
 >-Dev to other Dev: "He doesn't get it, does he?"